What is Psychiatry?

 There are many forms of psychotherapy.
 There are psychotherapies that help patients change behaviors or thought patterns, psychotherapies that help patients explore the effect of past relationships and experiences on present behaviors, and psychotherapies that are tailored to help solve other problems in specific ways.
 Cognitive behavior therapy is a goal-oriented therapy focusing on problem solving.
 Psychoanalysis is an intensive form of individual psychotherapy which requires frequent sessions over several years.

 Most medications are used by psychiatrists in much the same way that medications are used to treat high blood pressure or diabetes.
 After completing thorough evaluations, psychiatrists can prescribe medications to help treat mental disorders.
-Psychiatric medications can help correct imbalances in brain chemistry that are thought to be involved in some mental disorders.
+While the precise mechanism of action of psychiatric medications is not fully understood, they may beneficially modulate chemical signaling and communication within the brain, which may reduce some symptoms of psychiatric disorders.
 Patients on long-term medication treatment will need to meet with their psychiatrist periodically to monitor the effectiveness of the medication and any potential side effects.

 Class of Medications